The word "emergency" conjures images of large-scale disasters, such as earthquakes or war.

-In every situation, MSF strives to ensure that we target people who may be overlooked by the authorities or by other aid groups.
+In every situation, MSF strives to ensure that we reach people who may be overlooked by the authorities or by other aid groups.

-These might include prostitutes, street children, prisoners, drug addicts or the mentally ill.
+These might include sex workers, street children, prisoners, drug addicts or the mentally ill.

 In some contexts, entire populations are systematically neglected by the relevant authorities because of ethnic or political reasons.

 In 2022, MSF carried out 425,500 individual mental health consultations.

 Care, support and speaking out

 When people are ostracised from society or are forgotten by their governments, we can step in to help heal their mental and physical wounds and provide a voice on their behalf.